dennisseidel/ibm-integration-bus-docker-bestpractice/README.md

 docker run -p 7800:7800 -p 7843:7843 -p 4414:4414 iib-app-image
 ```

-## How to modify the image.
+## How to modify the image / contribute to the repository:
-2. Create a new folder with a new definition of a runtime layer image.
-3. Add the image to the `docker-compose` file according to the other images.
-4. Build the image with `docker-compose build` (e.g. `docker-compose build iib-mqclient`) test it locally and if ok then check into git repo.
-5. Push the image into the container repository of your choice for applicaiton developers to use.
+1. Clone/Fork the repository.
+2. Modify either the Dockerfile or entrypoint.sh.
+3. Create a pull request.

 ## Experiences:
 - Deploying (stage specific) artefacts (bar files) at run time by getting it from a config server.
 Has the disadvantage that this requires multiple files for each stage.
 Leading to the problem that you might forget to update the artefact on all stages.
 IMMUTABILITY VIOLATED.